- General Requirements

 Silver Spring, MD 20993-0002

 Yes, all Radiation Safety reports may now be submitted to CDRH by email to the RadHealthCustomerService@fda.hhs.gov mailbox.
 This includes all report types, such as product reports, annual reports, and supplemental reports of all types, and all communications such as notifications of defect/failure to comply, corrective action plan (CAP) proposals, and accidental radiation occurrences (AROs).
 Reports should be submitted in PDF format, or packaged by the eSubmitter packaging procedures, and attached to your email. eSubmissions no longer need to be transferred to a physical medium and mailed to the CDRH Document Control Center (DCC).
 An eSubmitter user does not need to acquire an FDA Electronic Submissions Gateway account.
-This Rad Health mailbox should not be used to submit Premarket device PMA or 510(k) documents or eMDR submissions.
+Do not use the Rad Health mailbox to submit medical device premarket submissions (PMA, De novo, or 510(k)) or eMDR submissions.

 For more information on Radiological Health reports, please review the CDRH Learn Modules: How to Get your Electronic Product to the US Market and Electronic Product Certification and Quality Testing Programs.